-1, . [full name]
+I,

 [run name]

-of

-[address]

-• • • • [occupation]

-anc I I,[full name]

-[tull name]

-of

-- [address]
+of[address]

-• • • • [occupation]
+[occupation]

-CTT

-SW ear (or affirm) that:
+swear (or solemnly and sincerely affirm) that:

-1. We are the applicants for an order dissolving a marriage or civil union.

-[ lect and complete the option that applies]
+1. I am the applicant for an order dissolving a marriage or civil union. [select the option that applies]

-2. [full name of one of the marriage (or civil union) partners]

-is domiciled in New Zealand.
+2. I am domiciled in New Zealand.

 or

+2. My spouse (or partner) is domiciled in New Zealand.

+or

-2. We are both domiciled in New Zealand.
+2. My spouse (or partner) and I are both domiciled in New Zealand.

-2

-3. We were married or entered into a civil union on
+3. My spouse (or partner) and I were married or entered into a civil union on

-at
+[date]

 at[place]

-[name of city or town etc]
+[name of city or town, etc]

-4 A copy of our marriage or civil union certificate is annexed to this affidavit

-т. and marked with the letter A.
+4. A copy of our marriage or civil union certificate is annexed to this affidavit and marked with the letter A.

-and marked with the letter in

 5. We are living apart.

-6. We will, at the filing of the application, have been living apart for the period of

-2 years immediately preceding the filing of this application.
+6. We will, at the filing of the application, have been living apart for the period of 2 years immediately preceding the filing of this application.

-7 We asses d living to gether an

-1. We ceased living together on
+7. We ceased living together on

-8. (a) A separation order was made on

-(b) A copy of the separation order is annexed to this affidavit and marked with the letter B.

-or

-8. (a) A written separation agreement was made on [date]

-(b) A copy of the written separation agreement is annexed to this affidavit and marked with the letter B.

-or

-8. We made an oral agreement to separate on

-or

-8. No separation order was made and we did not agree to separate.

-9. Ou r ma arriage or civil union has broken down irreconcilably.

-ct and complete paragraphs 10 and 11 if there are children of the r civil union.]

-10. Satisfactory arrangements, or arrangements that are the best that may be devised in the circumstances, have been made for the day-to-day care, maintenance, and other aspects of the welfare of every child of the marriage or civil union.
+[select and co mplete the option that applies] 8. (a) A separation order was made on (b) A copy of the separation order is annexed to this affidavit and marked with the letter B. or 8. (a) A written separation agreement was made on [date] (b) A copy of the written separation agreement is annexed to this affidavit and marked with the letter B. or 8.
+W Ve made an oral agreement to separate on or 8.
+N o separation order was made and we did not agree to separate.
+9. Our [.] marria ge or civil union has broken down irreconcilably. - and complete paragraphs 10 and 11 below if there are children of the ivil union] d an o w o atisfactory arrangements, or arrangements that are the best that can be evised in the circumstances, have been made for the Day-to-day care nd contact, maintenance, and other aspects of the welfare of every child f the marriage or civil union.
 The arrangements relate to every child who is under 16 years.
-They also relate to every child who is 16 years or over and who, because of special circumstances, requires arrangements to be made.

-11. The arrangements referred to in paragraph 10 of this affidavit are as follows:

-Day-to -day care and contact:
+They also relate to every child who is 16 years or ver and, because of special circumstances, requires arrangements to be hade. he arrangements referred to in paragraph 10 of this affidavit are as ollows: Day-to -day ca are and contact: [give d etails] 1

-[give de etails 5]

-Mainte nanc ee:

-[give de etails 5]